datascisteven/DataKind-CDAC-Project/README.md

 - `fiber_100u`: average count of providers offiering fiber by block

-The Ookla database had the following columns"
+The Ookla database had the following columns: